The Principle of Redundant Reflection: Concluding Comments

 \section{Concluding Comments}

-The claim that redundant information should leave a rational belief unaffected appears intuitive and innocuous, and it follows directly from the law of total probability.
-This law of total probability, however, implicitly assumes that beliefs are updated using Bayes' rule.
-This provides yet another demonstration of why the rational updating of beliefs depends on the application of Bayes' rule.
-We are currently not aware of this argument having been made before.
+The claim that redundant information should leave a rational belief unaffected appears intuitive and innocuous, and follows directly from the law of total probability.
+Under mild conditions, however, this law of total probability implicitly assumes that beliefs are updated using Bayes' rule.
+In other words, once an agent assigns a prior distribution across rival accounts of the world $\theta$, this agent is then forced by the principle of redundant reflection to update that probability distribution exclusively using Bayes' rule.